 Report the incident.

 Ursinus College encourages survivors to report all cases of sexual assault.
-Reporting an incident to the College is different from prosecuting.
+Reporting an incident to the College is different from prosecuting through a criminal case.
 You are not obligated after reporting an incident to cooperate in a criminal investigation.

 To report an assault, contact a member of the Ursinus Crisis Response Team by calling 610-409-3344.
 A trained team member will meet with you to provide support and immediate interventions, which may include: